 Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

-Well, apple juice may just be the answer.
+Well, organic apple juice may just be the answer.
 Apple juice is easy to come by, it’s cheap and it’s delicious.
 It may be a good option for a juice cleanse if you’re looking for a cost-effective and simple solution.
+It’s also worth just incorporating into your regular diet more.

 I’ve had a good look into why apple juice may be a good option for cleansing and the risks vs benefits of switching out the popular kale for the humble apple.